RasaHQ/rasa/docs/nlu/components.rst

             # How many examples to use for hold out validation set
             # Large values may hurt performance, e.g. model accuracy.
             "evaluate_on_number_of_examples": 0
+            # If you want to use tensorboard to visualize training metrics,
+            # set this option to a valid output directory.
+            # You can view the training metrics after training in tensorboard via
+            # ``tensorboard --logdir <path-to-given-directory>``
+            "tensorboard_log_directory": None

 .. _keyword_intent_classifier: